-These results appear to be quite plausible in all provinces in virtually all years14.
-They all show a downward dip in 2020 when the First Nations cigarette factories and smoke shops were closed for part of the year and they all track upward quite closely with the downward trajectory in legal sales.
+These results appear to be quite plausible in all provinces in virtually all years.
+14 Estimated contraband sales track upward over time with the downward trajectory in legal sales in an essentially inverse relationship.

-The conclusion is that in 2022 contraband cigarettes likely accounted for at least 32.1 percent (and as much as 44.9 percent) of the total market in British Columbia; at least 38.7 percent (and as much as 68.6 percent) in Ontario; and at least 31.1 percent (and as much as 44.2 percent) in Newfoundland.
+The conclusion is that in 2022 contraband cigarettes likely accounted for at least 32.1 percent (and as much as 44.9 percent) of the total market in British Columbia; at least 38.7 percent (and as much as 50.3 percent) in Ontario; and at least 31.1 percent (and as much as 44.2 percent) in Newfoundland.
 The actual percentage of contraband in each province can quite confidently be stated as being somewhere between these two lower-bound and upper-bound estimates.